 The coastline is generally rugged, rocky and jagged; there are many sharp cliffs under the water.
 However, this rugged beauty is repeatedly interrupted by long, pleasant sandy beaches and wide, crystal-clear anchor bays.

-The west is exposed to the "mar di fuori" (the "sea from outside").
+The coasts face perfectly in the four cardinal directions and could not be more different: The west is exposed to the "mar di fuori" (the "sea from outside").
 In strong westerly winds, a wild surf makes anchoring difficult; at the same time, the harbor density is very low.
 Alghero's marina is picturesquely situated below the old town with its thick, medieval city walls and towers, built by Catalan occupiers.

 The east side is mostly quiet and peaceful in the shelter of the mountains, which rise to over 1,800 meters in the interior of the island and whose foothills in the Golfo di Orosei form fabulously beautiful contrasts with the Tyrrhenian Sea.